 The BA/BS student has one major within the College of Business and Economics and the second major outside the College.
 The BA/BS student may choose from three options.
-In the first option, a student may choose from one of the five Business-Area concentration majors: Business-Accounting; Business-Computer Information Systems; Business-Finance; Business-Management; or Business-Marketing.
-Each of these business majors requires thirty hours of specified business courses, four hours of senior seminars, and a twelve hour concentration in one of the following areas of business: accounting, computer information systems, finance, management, or marketing.
+In the first option, a student may choose from one of the six Business-Area concentration majors: Business-Accounting; Business-Computer Information Systems; Business-Economics; Business-Finance; Business-Management; or Business-Marketing.
+Each of these business majors requires thirty hours of specified business courses, four hours of senior seminars, and a twelve hour concentration in one of the following areas of business: accounting, computer information systems, economics, finance, management, or marketing.
 The second option, a BA/BS with a major in business and no specific area of concentration, requires thirty hours of specified business courses and four hours of senior seminars.
-The third option is a BA/BS with a major in Economics.
-For the Bachelor of General Studies, please see p.
-66
+The third option is a BA/BS with a major in Economics, requiring thirty hours of specified business and economics courses and four hours of senior seminars.
+For the Bachelor of General Studies, please seep.
+67